Azure/blobxfer/docs/20-yaml-configuration.md

 * `exclude` is a list of exclude patterns
 * `options` are upload-specific options
     * `mode` is the operating mode
+    * `access_tier` is the access tier to set for the object.
+If not set, the default access tier for the storage account is inferred.
     * `chunk_size_bytes` is the maximum amount of data to upload per request.
       This corresponds to the block size for block and append blobs, page size for page blobs, and the file chunk for files.
 Only block blobs can have